The Story of Vocation Ministry

 As Vocation Ministry grew, so did the demand for more resources.
 In April 2017, Sembrando Semillas, a Spanish translation of her book was published, providing additional materials specifically related to predominantly Spanish speaking parishes.
 The website was also made available in Spanish along with workshops and presentations.

-To equip Catholic school principals and teachers, DREs and catechists, youth ministers, homeschool families with how to implement these activities, Vocation Ministry created new education-based workshops were specifically designed to encourage, inspire, and equip Catholic educators to create a vocation-friendly environment.
+To equip Catholic school principals and teachers, DREs and catechists, youth ministers, and homeschool families with implementing these activities, Vocation Ministry created new education-based workshops specifically designed to encourage, inspire, and equip Catholic educators to create a vocation-friendly environment.
 One teacher said, “This is the clear roadmap for encouraging vocations in my classroom.”

 St. Alphonsus Liguori, pray for us!